lihuan-wang/Stock-Ranking-Decision-Support-Dashboard/README.md

 # Stock-Ranking Decision-Support Dashboard

-This repository contains the Streamlit dashboard and the minimum code needed to run the forward stock-ranking decision-support prototype.
+This repository contains the forward stock-ranking decision-support prototype developed for an MSc dissertation on machine-learning-based cross-sectional stock ranking and portfolio decision-making.

 ## Run Locally